 text comparison.
 To change the comparison type to a hierarchical comparison instead,

 create a new comparison using the Comparison Tool.

 After selecting the comparison type, click the Compare button.
 The comparison report opens.
 You can explore the comparison report in different ways depending on the items being compared.
 For more information, see the details described for each comparison type below.

 You can compare any combination of folders and ZIP files using the Comparison Tool.
 For example, you can compare the contents of a folder to the contents of a ZIP file.
 The Comparison Tool performs a file list comparison of the selected items.
-Comparing folders and ZIP files is not supported in MATLAB Online™.

 Create a folder comparison report to: